-UPDATE: see what I did with the canvas for Christmas 2013 by clicking HERE and this is a little glimpse:
+UPDATE: see what I did with the canvas in another tour HERE and this is a little glimpse:

 I know that I’m very early with my Christmas decor.
-I usually start the day after Thanksgiving (I never go shopping on Black Friday) but when I stopped at Ikea on October 22nd, I fell in love with the Ikea Margareta Fabric.
+I usually start the day after Thanksgiving (I never go shopping on Black Friday) but when I stopped at Ikea I fell in love with the Ikea Margareta Fabric.
 My head was spinning, that’s how excited I was!

 While my mom was here I started working on a little (yeah right, it’s huge) canvas.